Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 The ability to descale is a wonderful tool to have in any encoder's arsenal.
-You may be familiar with
-how most anime are not native 1080p, but a lower resolution.
+You may have heard before that most anime are not native 1080p, but a lower resolution.
 But how do we make use of that?
 How do you find the native resolution